plone/plone.restapi-angular/docs/reference/services.rst

 It manages the following configuration values:

 - `BACKEND_URL`: the URL of the backend searver exposing a valid Plone REST API
+- `PATCH_RETURNS_REPRESENTATION`: if true (by default), successful patch requests return a 200 with full modified content representation as body.
+  If false, it returns a 204 response with no content.

 Methods: